Pixel Motion Diffusion is What We Need for Robot Control: Experiments

 \subsection{Implementation Details}

 Our \modelname comprises two components, \systwoname and \sysonename.
 We initialize our \systwoname from a pretrained latent diffusion model from ~\citep{rombach2022high, stable_diffusion_v1_5_huggingface} that has been trained on large-scale image-text datasets.
 The additional U-Net weights we use for our additional visual conditioning are zero-initialized to ensure that the pretrained network behavior is preserved at the beginning of training, and the model can gradually adapt to the additional input modality.
-We encode the language instruction using a pretrained CLIP text encoder, and extract gripper view visual tokens using a CLIP ViT encoder.
+We encode the language instruction and extract gripper view visual tokens using CLIP model.
 During the inference, we use 25 diffusion steps to generate the final pixel motion prediction.

-Our \sysonename which contains a diffusion policy conditioned on visual, textual, and robotic state modalities uses different encoders for each input.
+Our \sysonename conditions on visual, textual, and robotic state modalities with different encoders for each input.
 The visual encoder is a pretrained ConvNeXt-S variant of DINOv3~\citep{simeoni2025dinov3}, and the text encoder is a T5-small pretrained model.
-The state encoder and the diffusion policy head are randomly initialized.